 Some also had skulls with wings, which apparently symbolize the flight of the soul from mortal man.

+Apparently in the 19th century, the skull and crossbones were replaced with cherubs!
 As we were leaving, I noticed a grave with a bench instead of a headstone.
 I had to take a closer look and I'm so glad I did.

 Such a beautiful memorial for this husband and wife.
 It reads: "Come and sit by Katherine C. Long & Thomas P. Vogl.
 They loved this isand, books, cooking, ideas, science, words, and above all else, each other".